durgaswaroop/FriendsOutreach/Demo.markdown

 Till Now Contacted
 ==================
 // Here the date followed by the name.
-Format of the date and the seperator are important.
+Format of the date (dd-mm-yyyy) and the separator are important.
 14-02-2016 | Cassie Blake
 14-02-2016 | Diana Meade
 14-02-2016 | Josephine Hitchcock